 Last stop, BED!
 But first, homemade cookies in the living room of our B&B 🙂

 Honestly, this morning might have been the most exciting part of the entire trip.
 The Saugatuck Dune Rides were so, so fun!
 And don’t worry, very safe for pregnancy, it really wasn’t bumpy at all!
-If you go to the SDF area, you MUST take do it.
+If you go to the SDF area, you MUST do it.

 Saugatuck Dune Rides

 This ride is through the Dunes and is absolutely gorgeous!
 There is so much history and you learn a lot along the way.
 (Google Singapore Michigan, it’s really interesting!)
 This would be perfect for large groups; we saw lots of bachelorette and birthday parties boarding.
-But I would go again with Manny and Noah for sure!
+But I would go again with Manny and the kids for sure!

 Our guide was really funny and there are some hidden “pranks” along the way (see pics below).
 And the views along the route are just stunning.